WFO: The Three Essentials

 There are so many moving parts that must be harnessed to deliver a favorable customer experience, but according to several industry analysts there are three that emerge as the most significant – the actual work that needs to be done at the call center, the people charged with that responsibility, and the processes put in place to help them achieve the goals of the business.

-Workforce optimization (WFO) helps with all three.
+Workforce optimization (WFO) benefits all three.

 Calls are received.
 In multi-channel environments so are emails and webchat requests and social media posts.
 Orders have to be filled, returns have to be processed, questions have to be answered.
 With the workforce management capabilities of WFO, accurate forecasts and schedules are generated so there are always enough agents ready to handle customer demand.